-In the normal course of business, the Bank encounters a wide variety of risks, some of which may be outside of the Bank's control that could materially impact the financial results.
+In the normal course of business, the Bank encounters a wide variety of risks, some of which may be outside of the Bank's control, that could materially impact the financial results.
 The risks described below are significant risks to the Bank, and are not inclusive of all risks which may impact the Bank.
-Risks from global uncertainties, COVID-19 pandemic impacts, risks currently deemed immaterial, or other unknown risks, may materially and adversely affect our business, results of operations, liquidity, financial condition, or the market price and liquidity of the Bank's stock.
+Risks from global uncertainties, economic environment, geographic concentration, other institutional failures, risks currently deemed immaterial, or other unknown risks, may materially and adversely affect our business, results of operations, liquidity, financial condition, or the market price and liquidity of the Bank's stock.